appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ### Using Docker

-We have containerized Arc with its configuring dashboard into one docker compose file.
-This setup enables you to run Arc with single command, i.e. `docker-compose up -d` 😎.
+Run appbase.io via a single [docker compose file](https://github.com/appbaseio/arc-dockerized/blob/master/docker-compose-with-elasticsearch.yaml).
+This setup enables you to run appbase.io and ElasticSearch together with single command, i.e. `docker-compose up -d` 😎.

-Dockerize setup for Arc comes with 3 different services
+The dockerized setup is composed of the following services:

 #### Arc